bgriffen/betterdoublej/README.md

 # :notes: BetterDoubleJ

-Simple streaming app for running Double J but switching to the news on Triple J.
+Simple streaming app for running Double J but switching to the news on Triple J on the hour (and also every half hour between 6am - 9am).

 ## Requirements